Spend any time researching the best tactics for ranking a website, and you’ll see “backlinks” mentioned over and over again.

 Donating a scholarship to an incoming college student, guest speaking at an organization’s meeting, or sponsoring a local sports team, may get you mentioned in a news article, press release, or local event calendar, earning you an acknowledgment link.

-Most of these backlinks tend to be branded, naked, or contextual and you won’t have much control over the type of anchor text used in these backlinks.
+Most of these backlinks tend to be branded, naked, or contextual and you won’t have much control over the type of anchor text used in those backlinks.

 Some websites create pages of resources – links to helpful articles, informational pages, or useful tools – as a resource for their readers.
 If you create a page or resource that other sites find it worthwhile to include in these pages, it can earn you a backlink.